BriefCandle/pokemon-x-mud/README.md

 RespawnComponent

 ## PvP Mechanism
 Players need to agree to fight to death.
-Disagreeing comes with a price of being deleted on position.
+Disagreeing comes with a price of being removed on position.
+`BattleOfferComponent`: attacker playerID -> target playerID; when offer being made, neither party can move `BattleOfferTimestampComponent`: attacker playerID -> timestamp; if timestamp passes, anyone can call default action

+## Smarter Bot
+Bot could give priority to attack weaker, similar level, and more valuable pokemon.
+Bot could also precompute type effectiveness and make attack decision accordingly

 ## Summon Dead Pokemon
 allow original owner to summon dead pokemon from a specific parcelID